seL4/docs/CAmkESVM.md

 With each Init component we define in the CAmkES configuration we need to correspondingly define the component with the `DeclareCAmkESVM` function.

-To find a kernel and rootfs image we use the `GetDefaultLinuxKernelFile` helper to retrieve the location of the vm images provided in the `projects/vm` folder.
+To find a kernel and rootfs image we use the `GetDefaultLinuxKernelFile` helper (defined in `projects/vm-linux/vm-linux-helpers.cmake`) to retrieve the location of the vm images provided in the `projects/vm-linux` folder.
 This project contains some tools for building new linux kernel and root filesystem images, as well as the images that these tools produce.
 A fresh checkout of this project will contain some pre-build images (`bzimage` and `rootfs.cpio`), to speed up build times.
 We call the